Cochise County is a star gazer’s paradise!

 There are several observatories throughout Cochise County that offer stunning views of the region’s dark skies.
 Learn more about these observatories below and plan your next excursion today!

-Most notably, the International Dark-Sky Association has designated Kartchner Caverns State Park as a “Silver” tier level Dark Sky Park, becoming the fifth such park in Arizona.
+The International Dark-Sky Association designated Kartchner Caverns State Park as a “Silver” tier level Dark Sky Park, becoming the fifth such park in Arizona.
+In addition, Coronado National Monument received Dark Sky Park designation in April 2021.
+The IDSA calls the night sky quality over the Monument “nearly pristine.”
+Star-studded skies at both Kartchner Caverns State Park and Chiricahua National Monument offer dazzling night views.

 RESOURCES